 Contact: Anna Selle, [email protected]

-Planned Parenthood Great Plains has been a leading provider of sexual and reproductive health care for nearly 85 years, serving women, men, and families in communities across Arkansas, Kansas, Missouri, and Oklahoma.
-Each year, we provide care to nearly 30,000 people in our 10 health centers.
-We believe that every person deserves to have access to the resources and information they need in order to make decisions about their own health.
+Planned Parenthood Great Plains has been a leading provider of sexual and reproductive health care for 85 years, serving individuals and families in communities across Arkansas, Kansas, Missouri, and Oklahoma.
+Each year, we provide essential health care to more than 30,000 people in our 10 health centers and reach thousands of people through our comprehensive sex education resources.